serhan-yilmaz/Rokai-NetworkData/README.md

 - Visit the [PTMcode download page](https://ptmcode.embl.de/data.cgi) and download ``PTMcode2_associations_within_proteins.txt.gz``, ``PTMcode2_associations_between_proteins.txt.gz`` files.
 Extract their contents to the ``/data/input/ptmcode/`` folder.
 - Take note of the last modified dates of the extracted files and set the ``ptmcode_version`` variable accordingly.
 - Run the ``/src/demo_06_parse_ptmcode_networks.m`` script on Matlab.
-- This step can be skipped entirely since PTMcode seems to stop the updates (last update date in 2014).
+- This step can be skipped entirely since PTMcode seems to have stopped the updates (last update date in 2014).

 ### Step 7 - Preparing the NetworkData
 - Run the ``demo_07_prepare_combined_network_data.m`` script on Matlab to combine all datasets into a single file.